sas2055/Basic_Python/README.md

-# Basic Python
+# Basic_Python
-This is my first repository.
+This is My First Repository.
-This is my first commit.
+This is My First Commit.